TylerBiggert/CTF/HomeBrewedChallenges/HowToCreateYourOwn_CloudflareFullStack.md

 ```
 - `wrangler deploy`
 - Note the URL that it was deployed to
+- TODO - need to add CORS headers so the app will work

 ## Connect Frontend to Backend API
 ### Create the service that calls the Comments API